rogeriochaves/unit/README.md

 | Ruby       | std, rspec       |
 | Rust       | std, integration |

 The "std" test runner stands for the default test runner that comes with the language and requires no dependencies to be installed.
-It is the default selection if no option is specified.

 ## Contributing